Venafi/ecosystem-docs/docs/programs/devfund.md

 Technology is advancing faster than ever before, software development is going faster, innovation is driven to go with a faster speed.
-To help with **fastsecure** with machine identity management, Venafi established a $12.5 million Development Fund to bring to life new integrated solutions for DevOps, cloud-native, microservices, IoT and beyond. <br>
+To help with **fastsecure** with machine identity management, Venafi established a $12.5 million Development Fund to bring to life new integrated solutions for DevOps, cloud native, microservices, IoT and beyond. <br>

 Under the management of Venafi Ecosystem, we seek for innovation that identifies and develops new design patterns, finds new ways of solving problems, and builds new business models.